mrsabath/kagenti-operator/beeai/INSTALL.md

 ## Usage

 ### Option 1: Building and Deploying New Agents From Source

-Github token is required to push the agent docker image (built by the operator) to your ghcr.io image repo.
+By default the operator install script creates Local Registry within Kind and a token is not needed to push and pull images.
+If you want to use an external registry like ghcr.io, follow instructions below.
 In a new terminal, run:
 ```
 export PASSWORD=<your github token>